ZacharyGeurts/universal_equation/README.md

     - `1` to `9`: Switch to rendering modes 1D through 9D.
     - `F` toggle Fullscreen
     - `A`/`Z`: Zoom in/out (adjusts `zoomLevel_` between 0.01 and 20.0).
-- **Data Logging**: Outputs dimensional data (dimension, observable, potential, dark matter, dark energy) to the console for debugging (enable in `UniversalEquation`).
+- **Data Logging**: Outputs dimensional data (dimension, observable, potential, dark matter, dark energy) to the console for debugging.

 ## Model Description
 The `UniversalEquation` class defines dimensional interactions: